MatthewVerbryke/boxbot_ros/README.md

 ### Notes

 - During initial testing of the physical Boxbot, we found that the first shoulder joint of the WidowX arm (joint_1) has problems holding up the weight of the arm, sporadically shutting down due to what appears to be overload (either torque or power).
 In response, we are currently redesigning the shoulder joint to utilize a larger and more capable servo.
 - Currently in the progress of updating MoveIt! for both configurations.
-For the 6-DOF arrangment, the arms now use TRAC-IK solver and seems to be working fine.
-The 5-DOF arm does not currently have a MoveIt! configuration, due to the fact that some deprication issue seems to be happening with IK-Fast in ROS Melodic.
+For the 6-DOF arrangment, the arms now use the TRAC-IK solver and seems to be working fine.
+The 5-DOF arm MoveIt! configuration is currently also using the TRAC-IK but there seems to be an some issues due to the limited number of DOF.
+The standard IK-Fast plugin for the widowx arm is not working in ROS Melodic, due to what appears to be a deprication issue within ROS/Moveit.
 Still investigating this issue.

 ## License: